andredias/work-at-olist/README.rst

 Development Instructions
 ========================

-The instructions to install, run and test the project are already described in the file :code:`Makefile`:
+The instructions to install, run and test the project are already described in `Makefile <Makefile>`_.

 .. include:: Makefile
     :code: make